 This grilled cheese with peppers is not your typical cheese sammie.
-This unconventional, yet still comforting version is stuffed with three types of cheese, a zippy pepper-onion mixture, Dijon mustard, pepper jelly, and finished with a Parmesan crust.
+It’s an unconventional yet still comforting version stuffed with three types of cheese and an attention-grabbing pepper-onion mixture along with some mustard, pepper jelly, and Parmesan crust.

-This unconventional grilled cheese with peppers is pretty much grilled cheese for those of us who get a little anxious when we don’t have a bottle of hot sauce within reach.
-It’s layered with three types (THREE!) of cheese, a zippy pepper-onion mixture, Dijon mustard, pepper jelly, and finished with a crunchy Parmesan crust.
-And chances are it’s gonna elbow out your standard grilled cheese sammie as your go-to comfort food fix.–Angie Zoobkoff
+This unexpected grilled cheese with peppers is pretty much grilled cheese for those of us who get a little anxious when we don’t have a bottle of hot sauce within reach.
+It’s layered with three types (THREE!) of cheese, sauteed peppers and onions, pepper jelly, and, just to keep things interesting, a crisp and rich Parmesan crust.
+It’s gonna elbow out your standard grilled cheese as your go-to comfort food fix.–Angie Zoobkoff

 Grilled Cheese with Peppers

 - Quick Glance